How this site was made

 - Using Netlify, a complete product for generating and maintaining static websites, with a very permissive ‘free’ tier.

 I chose to utilize Hugo, instead of a free option like Netlify, Github pages, or other free solutions.
 I desired to have more control over my content than I would have with those services.
-I also felt that I would be missing out on an opprutunity to learn more about linux server administration if I went with a pre-made service.
+I also felt that I would be missing out on an opportunity to learn more about linux server administration if I went with a pre-made service.
 I did end up using a few cloud services, like Github and Digital Ocean but I am working on plans to replace them with self-hosted options.

 Negatives of going the self-hosted route are: